feel-co/hjem/docs/inputs/index.md

 ## Usage

-The user interface for Hjem is incredibly simple.
-At the same time, it is also very robust.
-Hjem shaves off the unnecessary complexity by exposing a simple interface used to link files.
-Namely, you are interested in the {option}`hjem.users.<user>.files` submodule as it is the main feature of Hjem;
+Hjem achieves both simplicity and robustness by shaving off the unnecessary complexity and exposing a simple interface used to link files:
-it links files in place.
+{option}`hjem.users.<user>.files`.
+This is the core of Hjem―file linking.

 ### `hjem.users`

 {option}`hjem.users` is the main entry point used to declare individual users for Hjem.
 It contains several sub-options that may be used to control Hjem's behaviour per user.
 You may refer to the option documentation for more details on each bell and whistle.
-Important options to be aware of are as follows.
+Important options to be aware of are as follows:

 - {option}`hjem.users.<name>.enable` allows toggling file linking for individual users.
 Set to `true` by default, but can be used to toggle off file linking